Declarative, Fully Managed Data Streaming Pipelines

 Declarative pipelines allow developers to specify what they want to achieve in concise, expressive code.
 This approach simplifies the creation, management, and maintenance of data pipelines.
 With Striim, users can leverage SQL-based configurations to define source connectors, target endpoints, and processing logic, making the entire process intuitive and accessible, all while delivering highly consistent, real-time data applied as merges and append-only change-records.

-How Striim pipelines work
+How Striim Pipelines Work

 Striim pipelines streamline the process of data integration and real-time analytics.
 A pipeline starts with defining a source, which could be a database, log, or other data stream.
 Striim supports advanced recovery semantics such as A1P (At Least Once Processing) or E1P (Exactly Once Processing) to ensure data reliability.